okaram/IntroJava/content/Setup.md

 Required Setup
 ===

-These instructions are written for Windows (and tested on a Windows 10 machine).
-Please ask if you're using a different OS.
+These instructions are written for Windows (and tested on a Windows 10 machine), mostly, but instructions would be similar for other OSs.
+Please ask if you're using a different OS, or if you have any problems.

-For the first couple of weeks we will use web applications instead of requiring you to install software, giving you a little time to install everything.
-It is OK to feel stressed, as you need to install several things, and the instructions cannot be perfect since we don't know which specific versions of things you get; take a deap breath .... and anohter ... and ask if you need help (both in D2L and directly emailing me).
+It is OK to feel stressed, as you need to install several things, and the instructions cannot be perfect since we don't know which specific versions of things you get; take a deap breath .... and another ... and ask if you need help (both in D2L and directly emailing me).

 # Installing JDK